Calebyang93/kdfitnesskotlin-/README.md

-# This is a Kotlin Java SpringBoot Application
+# This is a Kotlin SpringBoot Application
 For one to start building kotlin java springboot projects on visual studio code, perform these 2 steps by looking for these 2 extensions and install it.
 1) Extension for Java
 2) Spring Boot Extension